 Pick-up League Hockey, the premier multiplayer VR hockey simulator that launched last year on the Oculus store, entered 2020 with a flurry of updates and new features to help bring more players into the arena.
 Now the PULH community brings us the inaugural season of the VR Hockey League.

 Recent updates to Pick-Up League Hockey include in-game leaderboards, post-game stats in Discord, and mod support for custom team jerseys and rink graphics.
-These “are just the tip of the iceberg,” states developer Wraith of Electron Falcon LLC.
+These “are just the tip of the iceberg,” states developer Wraith of Electric Falcon LLC.

 “As the game’s community has grown,” he continues, “so has interest in starting a competitive league.
 Some dedicated players are organizing the Virtual Reality Hockey League, or VRHL.
 Skilled players in PULH can do some pretty wild things with the puck and the community has decided it’s time to put those skills to the test.”